Ways to Achieve Customer Service Excellence

 Avoid complacency.
 Anyone can go to work and just do what he or she is told.
 The people who excel, especially in a service environment, are the ones who constantly strive for improvement and look for opportunities to grow professionally.
 They also take responsibility or ownership for service situations.
 Take the time to think about the systems, policies, and procedures in place in your organization.
 Can they be improved?
 How?
 Now take that information or awareness and make recommendations for improvements.
 Even though managers have a key role, the implementation and success of cultural initiatives (practices or actions taken by the organization) rest with you, the frontline employee.
 You are the one who interacts directly with a customer and often determines the outcome of the contact.

 Some people might throw up their hands and say, “It wasn’t my fault,” “Nobody else cares; why should I,” or “I give up.”
 A special person looks for ways around roadblocks in order to provide quality service for customers.
 The fact that others are not doing their job does not excuse you from doing yours.
 You are being paid a salary to accomplish specific job tasks.
 Do them with gusto and pride.
 Your customers expect no less.
 You and your customers will reap the rewards of your efforts and initiative.

-Like many other aspects of your job, customer satisfaction and retention often depends on how well you do your job.
+Like many other aspects of your job, customer satisfaction and retention often depend on how well you do your job.
 By taking personal pride in what you do and striving to achieve the best possible outcome of any task you begin, you can help ensure a sense of personal pride.
-At the same time, you initiative and efforts will likely be recognized and rewarded at some point.
+At the same time, your initiative and efforts will likely be recognized and rewarded at some point.

-For additional idea and strategies on ways to achieve customer service excellence, search this website for related articles.
+For additional ideas and strategies on ways to achieve customer service excellence, search this website for related articles.
 Also, check out Please Every Customer: Delivering Stellar Customer Service Across Cultures and Customer Service Skills for Success.